Lickhill/WORDLEgame-JAVA/README.md

 ### Pseudocode:

-START
+## START
-Generate random word from predefined list.
+-Generate random word from predefined list.
-Prompt user to guess a word.
+-Prompt user to guess a word.
-Validate input length (must be 5 characters).
+-Validate input length (must be 5 characters).
-Compare guessed word with target word:
+-Compare guessed word with target word:
-Use "|" for correct letter and position.
+-Use "|" for correct letter and position.
-Use "" for correct letter but incorrect position.
+-Use "" for correct letter but incorrect position.
-Display incorrect letters without symbols.
+-Display incorrect letters without symbols.
-If guessed correctly, display success message and exit.
+-If guessed correctly, display success message and exit.
-Repeat steps until all attempts are exhausted.
+-Repeat steps until all attempts are exhausted.
-Display failure message and reveal correct word.
+-Display failure message and reveal correct word.
 END